1984 Pacific typhoon season: Severe Tropical Storm Wynne (Asiang)

 The monsoon trough established itself across the South China Sea eastward into the Philippine Sea on June 14.
 A tropical disturbance formed within this trough on June 16 in the northern Philippine Sea.
 Moving westward for much of its existence to the south of a narrow subtropical ridge, an upper level high developed over the strengthening low level circulation early on June 19, which became a tropical depression that day.
 By that evening, the cyclone had strengthened into a tropical storm.
 Strong upper level ridging over mainland China led to easterly vertical wind shear, which limited intensification.
 The cyclone passed by the southern coast of Taiwan, which caused slight weakening as it entered the South China Sea.
 Passing south of Hong Kong, a U. S. Naval ship and Hong Kong both reported winds of 60 kn, with gusts to 82 kn reported at Tate's Cairn and 70 kn noted out at sea.
 Southwest flow to the south of Wynne led to flooding in Luzon, where 100 km2 of riceland was destroyed.
 Three fisherman drowned north of Luzon.
-Late on June 25, Wynne made landfall in China near the Luichow Peninsula, and then weakened rapidly inland.
+Late on June 25, Wynne made landfall in China near the Luichow Peninsula, and then entered Gulf of Tonkin, made final landfall in Quảng Ninh Province and weakened rapidly inland.

 The lowest sea-level atmospheric pressure observed in Tiên Yên during the storm was 987.8 hPa, recorded at 04:00 (UTC+7) on June 26.